renproject/darknode-cli/README.md

 curl https://darknode.republicprotocol.com/install.sh -sSf | sh
 ```

 This will download the required binaries and templates and install them to the `$HOME/.darknode` directory.
-Open a new terminal, or run `source $HOME/.darknode/bin` to begin using the Darknode Deployer tool.
+Open a new terminal to begin using the Darknode Deployer tool.

 ## Usage